 Things You Need to Know About WooCommerce Shipping

-Before we get into how you can set up shipping on your online store, let’s take a step back and look at the important things you need to know. 👇
+Before we get into how you can set up shipping on your online store, let’s take a step back and look at the essential things you need to know. 👇

 - Flat Rate Shipping

-The term “flat rate” refers to the fact that the cost of shipping is unrelated to the weight, shape, or size of the shipped object.
+The term “flat rate” refers to the shipping cost being unrelated to the shipped object’s weight, shape, or size.
 It’s determined by how much you can fit into the USPS box.
-With flat-rate shipping, the weight of the parcel does not affect shipping costs.
+With flat-rate shipping, the importance of the parcel does not affect shipping costs.
 If you transport heavy goods, that’s going to save you money.
 On the other hand, flat-rate shipping can be more costly if your packages are lightweight.

 - Free Shipping

 Retailers have a pretty good reason to appreciate the free shipping.
 Customers will spend more money on your products, and the appeal of free shipping will result in higher conversion rates.
-Even so, the average retailer must think strategically about when and how free shipping ends up paying.
+However, the average retailer must think strategically about when and how free shipping ends up paying.

-Adding the free shipping option to your products, (just like in the example below), can generate higher revenue, increased profit, and helps to establish a trustworthy bond with your customers.
-Another thing to consider is adding discount coupons to your products so your clients will be more likely to make purchases.
+Adding the free shipping option to your products (just like in the example below) can generate higher revenue, increased profit, and helps to establish a trustworthy bond with your customers.
+Another thing to consider is adding discount coupons to your products to make your clients more likely to purchase.